Civil Engineering Technology

 Description

-Students in this program prepare for success in the rapidly evolving and growing industry of civil engineering.
-Students are exposed to the construction of roads, bridges, sewers, water mains, and other infrastructure; are introduced to cost estimation; and experience field work, material testing, and project management.
-The application of codes and standards, site management techniques, and related computer technologies to integrated work placements prepares students to work with engineers, designers, and construction project managers as an integral part of the engineering team.
+In this program you successfully prepare to join the rapidly evolving and growing industry of civil engineering.
+You are exposed to the construction and design of roads, bridges, sewers, watermains, and structures; are introduced to cost estimation; and experience field work, material testing, and project management.
+The application of codes and standards, site development techniques, and related computer technologies to integrated co-op placements prepares you to work with engineers, designers, and construction project managers as an integral part of the team.

 Career Opportunities

-Graduates may find work in the private sector as quantity surveyors (estimators), purchasers, site supervisors and project managers, drafters, or designers using computer aided Design (CAD) technology.
-They may also find employment as assistants in engineering offices.
+Graduates may find work in the private sector as quantity surveyors (estimators), purchasers, site supervisors and project managers, drafters, or designers using computer aided design (CAD) technology.
+Graduates may also find employment as assistants in engineering offices.
 Public sector employment in a variety of government agencies, including municipal building inspection/code enforcement are employment options for graduates.

 Program Learning Outcomes